cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /word_footer_dist <pts>    - the distance (in points) from the footer to the bottom
                                of the page
-  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_max_pages <pages>    - Do not attempt conversion of a Word document if it has more than
+  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_keep_history         - do not clear Word's recent files list /word_max_pages <pages>    - do not attempt conversion of a Word document if it has more than
                                this number of pages /word_no_field_update      - do not update fields when creating the PDF /word_ref_fonts            - when fonts are not available, a reference to the font is used in the generated PDF rather than a bitmapped version.
-The default is for a bitmap of the text to be used /pdf_clean_meta <type>     - Allows for some meta-data to be removed from the generated PDF.
+The default is for a bitmap of the text to be used /pdf_clean_meta <type>     - allows for some meta-data to be removed from the generated PDF.
                                <type> can be:
                                  basic - removes author, keywords, creator and subject full  - removes all that basic removes and also the title